PabloHidalgo/angularjs-1.5-components-showcase/README.md

 - Built-in RESTful API server on top of json-server combined with faker that generates unique data for each gulp session.
 It provides basic data for application.

-Instructions:
+* INSTRUCTIONS

-npm install
+- npm install
-bower install
+- bower install
-gulp serve-dev & enjoy!
+- gulp serve-dev

-Credits to:
+enjoy!

+* CREDITS TO

 - John Papa (main causer that I didn't left angularjs learning ending 2012: thanks for all your contribution to the community...articles, videos, demos, poc, projects, tips, courses, comments, etc...)
   - gulpfile taken from his HotTowel project!